What you need to know about your course

 Higher Education courses at Ashton Sixth Form College are accredited by the Quality Assurance Agency for Higher Education, the independent agency in the UK, established to safeguard standards and improve the quality of UK higher education.

-Below is information about our terms and conditions and the different policies we have in place outlining rights and responsibilities.
+Below is information about our provision of services and the different policies we have in place outlining rights and responsibilities.
 Students need to be aware of the types of policy which exist and able to access them as the need arises.
 All the documents below are available to download as pdf files or they are hosted on a web page.

-You are strongly advised to read the terms and conditions document below which summarises the most important elements and has links to relevant policies.
-This document covers the main terms and conditions of the contractual relationship between the student and the college including the applicant stage.
+You are strongly advised to read the Learning Agreement document below which summarises the most important elements and has links to relevant policies.

-Please take note of section 2 outlining your right to cancel your acceptance of your course offer by informing the college in writing within 14 working days after your acceptance.
-Please also take note of section 7 which sets out how much of the tuition fees are payable when you decide to withdraw or intermit from a programme of study.
+Please take note of section 6 which sets out how much of the tuition fees are payable when you decide to withdraw or intermit from a programme of study.
 Course fees are published on the College website, Course Guidance and Information Packs, UCAS (if applicable) and on Student Finance England/Student Loan Company (SFE/SLC).

 The college operates with the Academic Regulations as set by our university partners.
 It is important that students are aware of the Academic Regulations pertaining to their programme of study.
 Current Academic Regulations are available here:-

-Click here to read the Universities policies and regulations.
+Click here to read Staffordshire University's standard terms and conditions.